 Tri-Valley Transit (formerly Stagecoach) buses running between Sharon's Park and Ride lot and workplaces in the Upper Valley is an option for commuters.
-VTrans has developed plans to expand the Sharon Park and Ride capacity and add a bus stop shelter, although usage of the day-to-day needs.
-One transportation alternative for Sharon residents is the Tri-Valley Transit "Dial-A-Ride" Program.
-This program helps pay a substantial percentage of the cost of rides for senior citizens (60+) and persons with special needs when a household does not have transportation or the person requesting the trip is unable to drive on that day.
-Tickets to Dial-A-Ride are available for a variety of destinations, covering medical services, shopping, errands, and social purposes.

-Sharon lot appears to have moderated with the recent construction of the I-89 Bethel/Royalton Exit 3 Park and Ride.
+VTrans has developed plans to expand the Sharon Park and Ride capacity and add a bus stop shelter, although usage of the Sharon lot appears to have moderated with the recent construction of the I-89 Bethel/Royalton Exit 3 Park and Ride.

 As is true throughout Vermont, many in Sharon are concerned by the limited transportation options available to Sharon's aging population.
-This segment of our populace needs access to major medical centers, such as Dartmouth Health, as well as commercial shopping centers for
+This segment of our populace needs access to major medical centers, such as Dartmouth Health, as well as commercial shopping centers for day-to-day needs.
+One transportation alternative for Sharon residents is the Tri-Valley Transit " Ticket to Ride" Program.